zigius/docs/content/docs/reference/pkg/kubernetes/apiextensions/v1/customresourcedefinition.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">bool</a></span>
     </dt>
-    <dd>{{% md %}}x-kubernetes-int-or-string specifies that this value is either an integer or a string.
+    <dd>x-kubernetes-int-or-string specifies that this value is either an integer or a string.
 If this is true, an empty type is allowed and type as child of anyOf is permitted if following one of the following patterns:

 1) anyOf:
    - type: integer